-Silvestre Santiago, mostly known for his pseudonym, Pejac (Santander, Spain b.1977) began his journey as a street artist as a rebellion against his professor's elitist belief that great art can only be found in museums and galleries.
-And what a success he has been; leaving his mark from London to Amman and all the places in between.
+Silvestre Santiago, mostly known for his pseudonym, Pejac (Santander, Spain b.1977) began his journey as a street artist as an act of rebellion against his professor's elitist belief that great art can only be found in museums and galleries.
+And what a success that has been; leaving his mark from London to Amman and all the places in between.
 And if that wasn't enough, he is also a very accomplished painter and illustrator.

 His work explores the concepts of freedom, politics, peace and poetry.
 The synthesis within the site-specific installations and his clever compositions create the powerful masterpieces that we see today.
 By using the world as his canvas, we are graced with his powerful and momentous visualisations.